 - Wear thick gloves, long sleeves, sturdy shoes and eye protection.

-How to Light the Incinerator
+Lighting the Incinerator

 To light your incinerator, remove the lid and put some lightly scrunched paper at the bottom, layering some dry wood on top.